meshcloud/collie-hub/docs/tutorial/deploy-first-module.md

 ## Bootstrap a cloud platform

 The first module that you are going to deploy on a new cloud platform is always the "boostrap" module.
-The goal of [bootstrapping](../concept/bootstrapping.md) is to prepare the cloud platform so that you can deploy further kit modules to the platform in an easy way and repeatable way.
+The goal of [bootstrapping](../concept/bootstrapping.md) is to prepare the cloud platform so that you and other platform engineers on your team can deploy further kit modules to the platform in an easy way and repeatable way.

 ### Import Bootstrap Kit Module from Collie Hub